Unemployment Insurance Tax (FUTA/SUTA): Georgia

 Author: Vicki M. Lambert, The Payroll Advisor

-- Georgia uses the ABC Test to determine who is an employee for state unemployment insurance (SUI) tax purposes.
-See ABC Test.
+- Georgia uses an AC Test to determine whether a worker is an employee for state unemployment insurance (SUI) tax purposes.
+See Determining Unemployment Tax Coverage.

 - An employer that is required to make unemployment insurance contributions must file quarterly reports.
 See Quarterly Reporting Requirements.